TriplyDB/Documentation/docs/triplydb-js/index.md

   <dt>Compressed</dt>
   <dd>Argument <code>compressed</code> optionally is a boolean defining if a graph is compressed with GNU zip (gzip) compression algorithm and will end with a `.gz` extension. </dd>
   <dt>Graph</dt>
   <dd>Argument <code>Graph</code> optionally is an specific graph that you want to write to file.
-These graph is an instance of a "Graph" class</dd>
+These graph is an instance of a 'Graph' class</dd>
 </dl>

 ##### Examples